James and Cal Forster on Northeast's campus

 As the College transformed, the Forsters embraced the organization's two name changes and moves out of New York City and Long Island, all the while confident that their chiropractic foundation was rooted in academic excellence and a commitment to evidence-based, integrative healthcare.
 Jamie is also a champion for progress.
 "We've always embraced change.
 It's what makes us thrive," said Jamie.
 About the continued evolution of his alma mater, now named Northeast College, he says, "It's a perpetuation and maturation, an unfolding of an educational institution."

 For both Cal and Jamie, attending the College allowed them to continue to expand on the immersive education they received at home.
 Jamie is now the owner of the integrative healthcare clinic Forster Chiropractic LLP with five locations in New York City and the president and owner of Nutri-West NY supplement distribution company.
-While earning his Doctor of Chiropractic at Northeast, Cal is also studying for his master's degree in applied clinical nutrition.
+And Cal earned both his Doctor of Chiropractic degree and master's degree in applied clinical nutrition at Northeast College.

 The Forsters have a special bond with Northeast College, one rooted in the power of healing and a deep dedication to chiropractic and integrative healthcare.
 That dedication continues to be cherished and passed along, both to the newest generations and, perhaps, even generations to come.